seancorfield/next-jdbc/doc/result-set-builders.md

 ## `next.jdbc.optional`

-This namespace contains variants of the four `as-maps`-style builders above that omit keys from the row hash maps if the corresponding column is `NULL`.
+This namespace contains variants of the six `as-maps`-style builders above that omit keys from the row hash maps if the corresponding column is `NULL`.
 This is in keeping with Clojure's views of "optionality" -- that optional elements should simply be omitted -- and is provided as an "opt-in" style of rows and result sets.

 # ReadableColumn